From a crane to an anus, the weirdest hotels to book in 2019

 (CNN) — Imagine having a hotel all to yourself, apart from the person you're sharing a room with.
 At these quirky one-room properties, you can do just that.

 But these aren't your average small-scale guest houses.
-From a crane by the ocean and an anus to a communist-era TV tower, CNN rounds up the quirkiest one-room hotels that travelers can book into in 2019.
+From a crane by the ocean and an anus to a communist-era TV tower, CNN rounds up the quirkiest one-room hotels where you can stay in 2019.

 Harlingen Harbor Crane